Misterke/klipper/docs/G-Codes.md

 adjustment.
 It is recommended to put this in your end-gcode.

 #### BED_MESH_PROFILE
-`BED_MESH_PROFILE LOAD=<name> SAVE=<name> REMOVE=<name>`: This command
+`BED_MESH_PROFILE LOAD=<name> SAVE=<name> REMOVE=<name> SET=<def>`:
-provides profile management for mesh state.
+This command provides profile management for mesh state.
 LOAD will restore the mesh state from the profile matching the supplied name.
 SAVE will save the current mesh state to a profile matching the supplied name.
-Remove will delete the profile matching the supplied name from persistent memory.
+REMOVE will delete the profile matching the supplied name from persistent memory.
 Note that after SAVE or REMOVE operations have been run the SAVE_CONFIG gcode must be run to make the changes to persistent memory permanent.
+SET allows setting the mesh by passing a string-representation of the dict that defines the mesh.
+This is the same dict as found in printer.bed_mesh.profiles for each of the currently defined profiles.

 #### BED_MESH_OFFSET
 `BED_MESH_OFFSET [X=<value>] [Y=<value>] [ZFADE=<value]`: Applies X, Y,